felmartins/pythonRefresher_WShop/README.md

-# Setting Up Python and Jupyter Notebooks - A Beginner's Guide
+# Setting Up Python and Jupyter Notebooks
+CREDIT: A good portion of the content of this workshop is adapted from the previous work of [@Indiiigo](https://github.com/Indiiigo).
+All credits should be given to her, as she has done a great job of putting this together.
+I only condensed the material into a single source.

 ## What are Jupyter Notebooks?